IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-5.md

     streamsx.topology.context.submit("STANDALONE", topo)
 ~~~~~~

-Any operations that are performed on the parallelized `Stream` occur in parallel to the degree that is specified in the `.parallel()` function.
-In the example above, you specified 4, which means that four channels process the data in the parallel region on the graph.
+Any operations that are performed on the parallelized `Stream` object occur in parallel to the degree that is specified in the `.parallel()` function.
+In this example, you specified 4, which means that four channels process the data in the parallel region on the graph.